piepdx/pie-cookbook/drafts/working-draft-tactical.md

 And be equally willing to listen when another mentor wants to impart their knowledge to you.

-**Good luck.
-And thank you for giving back.**

-# Notes on mentoring

-"Accelerator" can be a misnomer, in some cases.
+## Mentoring, like many accelerator things, is messy

+As a mentor, it's important to understand that "accelerator" is often a misnomer.
 Accelerators are actually about slowing down, making connections, and contributing to community.
 They're about making busy people focus.
 About creating lines where there are only dots.

 If they accelerate anything, they accelerate connection.
 For both those mentors who choose to participate.
 As well as for the founders who are selected.